Leonardo DiCaprio as Jordan Belfort, shrewd Wall Street stockbroker

 Tailor: Leonard Logsdail

-Though avoiding excess isn’t exactly Jordan Belfort’s thing (i.e. drugs, women) in The Wolf of Wall Street, he did manage to avoid some of the sartorial excesses of the late ’80s and early ’90s that continue to plague thrift shops and convenience stores to this day.
-For the most part, he wears none of the baggy double-breasted suits with low button stances and excessive shoulder padding.
+Though avoiding excess isn’t exactly Jordan Belfort’s thing (i.e., drugs, women) in The Wolf of Wall Street, he did manage to avoid some of the sartorial excesses of the late ’80s and early ’90s that continue to plague thrift shops and convenience stores to this day.
+For the most part, he avoids baggy double-breasted suits with low button stances and excessive shoulder padding.

 What’d He Wear?

 One of my favorite suits from The Wolf of Wall Street is the dark blue chalkstripe flannel suit that Belfort wears for the Steve Madden IPO, tailored for the production by Leonard Logsdail.